bluecaret/family-cookbook/docs/recipe/wakame-seaweed-simmer.md

   - carrot
   - tofu
 excerpt: 'A dish of wakame seaweed (can substitute with hijiki), carrots, and tofu simmered in a soy sauce-based broth.'
+noRecipe: 'A dish of wakame seaweed (can substitute with hijiki), carrots, and tofu simmered in a soy sauce-based broth.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A dish of wakame seaweed (can substitute with hijiki), carrots, and tofu simmered in a soy sauce-based broth.